hero media

 Best for: Glacier 51 toothfish served in a sake kasu with barley, tsukudani, cos heart, Vermouth and uni foam.

 The best Japanese restaurants in Sydney are up there with some of the best in the world.
 Exhibit A: Oborozuki.
-The venue combines clean lines with timber accents and has beautiful banquette seating with soaring views that would not look out of place on a Ken Done tea towel.
-Those looking for a premium Japanese kaiseki experience will appreciate all that Oborozuki offers from the soft lighting to the absolute thrill of dining in such an elegant environment.
-There’s also an intimate teppanyaki experience that is sleek and sophisticated.
+The venue combines clean lines with timber accents, beautiful banquette seating, and views of the harbour that feature more sailboats than a Ken Done coverlet.
+Those looking for a premium Japanese kaiseki experience will appreciate all that Oborozuki offers from the soft lighting to the elegant environment.
+There’s also an intimate teppanyaki experience.
 It’s fitting that the Sydney Opera House is just a short walk away as head chef Daeun Kang approaches each dish like a performance artist.
 Order the wagyu stock loin served with pencil leek, salt-baked celeriac, horseradish, tarragon and shimeji with a salad on the side.
-Or settle in for a set menu of four courses.

 Atmosphere: Elegant and exciting.